OPT Safety Specialist Jobs

 Pursue government contractors and large multinationals

 Federal contractors and Fortune 500 companies in sectors like defense, utilities, and aerospace maintain structured EHS departments with established visa sponsorship processes.
-They're more likely to retain strong Safety Specialist candidates through H-1B sponsorship after OPT ends.
+They're more likely to retain strong Safety Specialist candidates through H-1B visa sponsorship after OPT ends.

 Connect your academic research to real compliance outcomes